At a glance: Super Tuesday states and delegate counts

 Delegate count: 75

-Biden won and will pick up at least 20 delegates, with Sanders winning at least 11.
+Biden won and will pick up at least 31 delegates, with Sanders winning at least 20 and Warren five.

 Senator Amy Klobuchar had been favored to win her home state of Minnesota.
 But on Monday, she ended her campaign and threw her support behind Biden.